Lioo7/messaging-system-django/README.md

 - **Get All Messages**: Authenticated users can retrieve a comprehensive list of all messages they've sent or received.
 - **Get Unread Messages**: Authenticated users can obtain a list of unread messages they've received.
 - **Read Message**: Authenticated users can mark a message as read and access its details.
+- **Update Message**: Authenticated users who are the senders can modify existing messages.
+- **Partial Update Message**: Authenticated users who are the senders can partially update existing messages.
-- **Delete Message**: Authenticated users can remove messages they've sent or received.
+- **Delete Message**: Authenticated users who are the senders or the receivers can remove messages they've sent or received.
-- **Authentication**: The API leverages JWT (JSON Web Tokens) for authentication, ensuring that only authenticated users can execute actions.

-## Technologies Used

-- **Django**: A high-level Python web framework for developing web applications.
-- **Django REST Framework**: A versatile toolkit for building Web APIs.
-- **Docker**: A platform for developing, shipping, and running applications in containers.
-- **JWT (JSON Web Tokens)**: An authentication standard used to secure the API.
-- **Python**: The programming language used for development.
+- **User Registration**: Unauthenticated users can register new accounts via the "/api/v1/users/register/" endpoint.

 ## Getting Started (Development Environment)